skullface/ethics-notes/README.md

 * James, William. “[The Moral Philosopher and the Moral Life.](https://en.wikipedia.org/wiki/The_Moral_Philosopher_and_the_Moral_Life)” *The Will to Believe and Other Essays in Popular Philosophy: Human Immortality*, 1956, p.
 185.
 * Hirschman, Albert O. [*Exit, Voice, and Loyalty: Responses to Decline in Firms, Organizations, and States*](https://en.wikipedia.org/wiki/Exit,_Voice,_and_Loyalty).
 2007.

-## Session two, 10 Feb: Privacy and digital civil liberties
+## 10 Feb: Privacy and digital civil liberties

 ### Reading discussion